AhmadAddee/devops-course/contributions/executable-tutorial/ahmadak-somaiya/README.md

 4. Step 4 - Security & Quality Gates
    * Add jobs for litning, unit tests, and a container vulnerability scan.
    * Fail the pipeline if vulnerabilities or test errors are found.
-5. Step 5 - Visualizatoin and Reflection
+5. Step 5 - Visualization and Reflection
    * Show pipeline flow using GitLab's pipeline graph.
    * Discuss trade-offs: speed vs. safety, automation vs. manual control.

 Following our tutorial, users will:
-* Understatnd how to set up `.gitlab-ci.yml` with multiple stages.
+* Understand how to set up `.gitlab-ci.yml` with multiple stages.
-* Learn how to deploy to different environments seccurely.
+* Learn how to deploy to different environments securely.
 * Gain hands-on practice with DevOps concepts: automation, quality gates, and safe releases.